tdeboissiere/DeepLearningImplementations/pix2pix/src/model/README.md

     --epoch EPOCH         Epoch at which weights were saved for evaluation --nb_classes NB_CLASSES
                         Number of classes
-    --do_plot DO_PLOT     Debugging plot
+    --do_plot             Debugging plot
     --bn_mode BN_MODE     Batch norm mode
     --img_dim IMG_DIM     Image width == height
-    --label_smoothing LABEL_SMOOTHING
+    --use_mbd             Whether to use minibatch discrimination
+    --use_label_smoothing
                         Whether to smooth the positive labels when training D --label_flipping LABEL_FLIPPING
                         Probability (0 to 1.) to flip the labels when training D
-    --use_mbd USE_MBD     Whether to use minibatch discrimination

 **Example:**